x

 What is Tree Testing?

 Tree testing is a UX research method that tells you how easily users can find information on your website (or application, or other products where information architecture is present).
 If users get lost, it tells you exactly where that is.
-It is a popular method for testing the effectiveness and intuitiveness of information architecture.
+It is a popular method for testing the effectiveness and intuitiveness of content structure.

 What is Information architecture?